 Does PEC know that I have lost electric service during a storm?

-Our control room monitors our electric distribution system 24/7, and during a storm, we monitor for damage to distribution circuits, power lines and substations.
-However, to ensure we are also aware of your outage, please report it to us at 888-883-3379 or via SmartHub.
-Please do not assume that others have reported the outage.
+Our control room continually monitors our electric distribution system.
+During a storm, we monitor for damage to distribution circuits, power lines, and substations.
+To ensure we are also aware of your outage, please report it to us at 888-883-3379 or via SmartHub.
+Please do not assume that neighbors may have reported the outage.

 You also can use SmartHub or refer to the outage center map to see whether your service address is part of a larger reported outage.